CraftTweaker/CraftTweaker-Documentation/docs/mods/AppliedEnergistics2/Inscriber.md

 #### Remove Recipes

-The follow script will remove all Inscriber recipes that output a Logic Processor.
+The following script will remove all Inscriber recipes that output a Logic Processor.

 ```zenscript
 // <recipetype:appliedenergistics2:inscriber>.removeRecipe(IItemStack output)